Skip to content

 Medicare

 • Medicare should remain a social insurance program.
 People pay into the system for their entire working lives and earn the benefits they receive.
-Medicare must continue to guarantee health care coverage to older people and those with disabilities, regardless of income.
-Reforms should not saddle beneficiaries with out-of-pocket costs they cannot afford, or unfairly squeeze the middle class.
+Medicare must continue to guarantee health care coverage to older people and those with disabilities regardless of income.
+Reforms should not saddle beneficiaries with out-of-pocket costs they cannot afford or unfairly squeeze the middle class.

 • Medicare should be strengthened and improved for current and future beneficiaries.
-Preserving Medicare’s critical role means building on successful reforms currently underway and ensuring that the program continues to meet the health care needs of beneficiaries, while recognizing that more changes may be needed to keep it financially sound for future generations.
+Preserving Medicare’s critical role means building on successful reforms currently underway and ensuring that the program continues to meet the health care needs of beneficiaries while recognizing that more changes may be needed to keep it financially sound for future generations.

 • Policymakers can do more to improve the care available through Medicare.
 The program should offer benefits for vision, dental and hearing services to all beneficiaries.
-Medicare should reduce the price and out-of-pocket cost of prescription drugs, expand coverage for long-term services and supports, and improve mental health benefits.
+Medicare should reduce the price and cost of prescription drugs, expand coverage for long-term services and supports, and improve mental health benefits.
 A cap on personal out-of-pocket medical costs would help ensure that no one is forced into bankruptcy due to health care expenses.

 The Health Care System

 • Policymakers must protect and strengthen the Affordable Care Act.
-The Affordable Care Act (ACA) lays the groundwork for progress by creating a framework for expanding quality, affordable coverage.
-The ACA removed major obstacles by prohibiting insurers from turning away consumers based on their health or preexisting health conditions, and limiting the practice of charging older adults much higher health insurance premiums than younger adults for the same coverage — it is critical to keep these protections.
+The Affordable Care Act (ACA) lays the groundwork for progress by creating a framework for expanding quality affordable coverage.
+The ACA removed major obstacles by prohibiting insurers from turning away consumers based on their health or pre-existing health conditions and limiting the practice of charging older adults much higher health insurance premiums than younger adults for the same coverage.
+It is critical to keep these protections.

 • Access to high-quality care is essential for all.
 Direct consumer costs, such as premiums, deductibles and other out-of-pocket expenses, should not be burdensome or limit access to coverage or necessary services.
 Sufficient financial assistance should be available to ensure affordability.
-Public and private efforts are needed to remove barriers to appropriate medical care, end disparities and ensure access to care that is supported by a robust, diverse and qualified workforce.
+Public and private efforts are needed to remove barriers to appropriate medical care and ensure access to care that is supported by a robust, diverse and qualified workforce.

 Medicaid